 - Manager of the repository (LBL email address)

 Repository will be set to private.
-Make sure you go through the Tech Transfer process and have the appropriate authorizations from the University of California before making a repository public.
+Make sure you go through the IPO process and have the appropriate authorizations from the University of California before making a repository public.

 Repository Naming Options